metablaster/WindowsFirewallRuleset/docs/Remote.md

 > `Access is denied`

-If credentials are required, this may happend due to invalid username\password.\
+If credentials are required, this may happen due to invalid username\password.\
 It may also happen if the administrative account used to deploy firewall has no password set, in which case password must be set because WinRM doesn't support passwordless authentication.\
 Although it should be possible for passwordless logon by configuring GPO on remote computer:\